 The second typical duty under a fiduciary obligation is the Duty of Care.
 In general, the Duty of Care requires that professionals provide professional advice, and (only) help in areas in which they have the competency to provide appropriate advice.

-In the context of the CFP Board’s Duty of Care in particular:
+In the context of CFP Board’s Duty of Care in particular:

 A CFP® professional must act with the care, skill, prudence, and diligence that a prudent professional would exercise in light of the Client’s goals, risk tolerance, objectives, and financial and personal circumstances.

-Notably, in practice, the CFP Board’s Duty of Care requires both that CFP professionals have obtained all of the relevant information necessary to make a recommendation (i.e., provide advice “in light of the client’s goals, risk tolerance, objectives, and financial and personal circumstances”), but also that they must do so with professionalism (with the “care, skill, prudence, and diligence that a prudent professional would exercise”).
+Notably, in practice, CFP Board’s Duty of Care requires both that CFP® professionals have obtained all of the relevant information necessary to make a recommendation (i.e., provide advice “in light of the client’s goals, risk tolerance, objectives, and financial and personal circumstances”), but also that they must do so with professionalism (with the “care, skill, prudence, and diligence that a prudent professional would exercise”).

-The CFP Board’s Duty of Care is similar in practice to the ERISA fiduciary Duty of Care, which, under its “Prudent Person” standard, similarly requires that a fiduciary act “with the care, skill, prudence, and diligence under the circumstances then prevailing that a prudent [person] acting in a like capacity and familiar with such matters would use in the conduct of an enterprise of a like character and with like aims”.
+CFP Board’s Duty of Care is similar in practice to the “Prudent Person” standard under ERISA, which requires that a fiduciary act “with the care, skill, prudence, and diligence under the circumstances then prevailing that a prudent [person] acting in a like capacity and familiar with such matters would use in the conduct of an enterprise of a like character and with like aims”.

 Fiduciary Duty To Follow Client Instructions

 One of the common concerns that arises in the context of a fiduciary duty is “what happens when the client refuses to follow or adhere to the fiduciary advice provided?” and even more directly, “what if the client directs the fiduciary to implement an action the fiduciary themselves didn’t recommend?”

 To clear the air of the concern, the new Code and Standards set forth a third duty – the “Duty to Follow Client Instructions” – that unequivocally states:

 A CFP® professional must comply with all objectives, policies, restrictions, and other terms of the Engagement and all reasonable and lawful directions of the Client.